farizrifqi/Blum-Satset/README.md

 ## Referral

-To set your referral, just edit the `src/Blum/Blum.ts` and edit the const `ref_XXXXXXXXX`
+To set your referral, just edit the `referral.txt` and edit the const `ref_XXXXXXXXX`

 ### Automaton